Man accused of brutal assault on Japanese tourists wanted on warrant for violating probation

 According to court documents, prosecutors hadn’t filed documents to revoke Taumoepeau’s probation so the judge released him.

-“Like anybody else, people on probation, as citizens of the U.S., it’s an allegation.
+“Like anybody else, people on probation, as citizens of the U.S., (the assault is) an allegation.
 At the beginning, nothing has been proven, he’s presumed innocent,” Alm explained.

 If you have any information about this case, call Crime Stoppers at 955-8300.